 Factor #3: The Type of Goods You’re Shipping

-The other thing to consider is the special handling of your items before they even get into the container.
+The other thing to consider is the special handling of any delicate items you want to pack.
+For example, are you planning to ship any of the following items?

 - An antique grandfather clock or other antique furniture